brettz9/jamilih/README.md

 1. Implement a method building JML by string rather than DOM but create DOM (including [XPath](https://github.com/goto100/xpath/blob/master/xpath.js)) interfaces for direct manipulation.
+1. Allow configuration
+	1. Allow auto-namespacing of class and/or dataset keys

 # Naming